Are you looking for a fun, exciting, and different New England getaway? If so, then Salem, Massachusetts, might be a great option for you to consider.

 The Hotel Salem

-The Hotel Salem is in an old building but you will find the rooms and suites to be very modern and perfect for your single or multi-night stay.
+The Hotel Salem is in an old building, but the rooms and suites are very modern and perfect for your single or multi-night stay.

 Historic Brick Federal Period Mansion on Fabled Chestnut Street